Omar-Torky/Applying-Nature-Inspired-Dimensionality-Reduction-Algorithms/README.md

 - Apply bio-inspired algorithms for **feature selection** and dimensionality reduction.
 - Evaluate and compare the performance of these methods on benchmark datasets.
 - Visualize the results and analyze performance metrics like accuracy, computational cost, and cluster preservation.
+- Provide an **interactive GUI using Streamlit** to explore and visualize results dynamically.

 ---